animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 In the preceding example, the `ClientCache` is identified as `gemfireCache`, the Pool as `gemfirePool`, and the client Region as “Example”.
-However, the `ClientCache` initializes {data-store-name}'s `DEFAULT` Pool from `gemfirePool`, and the client Region uses the `gemfirePool` when distributing data between the client and the server.
+However, the `ClientCache` initializes GemFire's `DEFAULT` Pool from `gemfirePool`, and the client Region uses the `gemfirePool` when distributing data between the client and the server.